Yingrjimsch/arcc_hitchhikers/README.md

 -> Here the logic is that if there is a 1, it moves upwards.

+A network is created with input grid 3x3 and output grid 3x3.
+The layers in between may be any kinds of layers.

-If you train the network on these three problems only, the problem now is that this network is overfitted.
+If you train the network on these three problems only, the problem now is that this network will overfit.

 Assumption 1: If the NN finds a solution to all three tasks, it can correctly solve the last task.